cryptoadvance/specter-desktop/docs/extensions.md

 With inheriting from `Service` you get some usefull methods explained later.

 The `id` needs to be unique within a specific specter-instance where this extension is part of.
 The `name` is the displayname as shown to the user in the plugin-area (currently there is not yet a technical difference between extensions and plugins).
 The `icon` will be used where labels are used to be diplayed if this extension is reserving addresses.
 The `logo` and the `desc`ription is also used in the plugin-area ("choose plugins").
 If the extension has a UI (currently all of them have one), `has_blueprint` is True. `The blueprint_module` is referencing the controller module where endpoints are defined.
-It's recommended to follow the format `org.specterext.extions-id.controller`.
+It's recommended to follow the format `org.specterext.extension-id.controller`.
 `isolated_client` should not be used yet.
 It is determining where in the url-path tree the blueprint will be mounted.
 This might have an impact on whether the extension's frontend client has access to the cookie used in Specter.
 Check `config.py` for details.
 `devstatus` is one of `devstatus_alpha`, `devstatus_beta` or `devstatus_prod` defined in `cryptoadvance.specter.services.service`.
 Each Specter instance will have a config variable  called `SERVICES_DEVSTATUS_THRESHOLD` (prod in Production and alpha in Development) and depending on that, the plugin will be available to the user.